Holmusk/QA-Automation-Challenge/README.md

 * Feel free to raise issues on the respective application pages if you have trouble compiling them.
 * You must use Java and Appium to write your tests.
 TestNG is preferred, but JUnit is fine as well.
+* Though not compulsory, usage of RxJava is highly recommended.

 ## Judging Criteria
 * What you have produced will determine your final outcome.